MoTahaAboHeiba/E-Commerce-Lakehouse-Using-Databricks/README.md

 - Hard failure propagation — exceptions are re-raised, not swallowed
 - 30-minute timeout per individual notebook

-The pipeline DAG screenshot is available in the [`Docs/`](./docs) folder.
+The pipeline DAG screenshot is available in the [`Docs/`](./Docs/) folder.

 ---

 ## Data Model

-Star schema with two dimension tables and one fact table:
+Star schema with two-dimensional tables and one fact table:

 ```
 Dim_Product ──────────────────── Fact_Sales ──────────────────── Dim_Customer